If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Fleur nodded.
 ‘I am passable.
-It’s a requirement for applying to the Bureau d’Éngimes.
+It’s a requirement for applying to Les Inconnus and the Bureau d’Éngimes.
 My magic helps as well, the natural pull of it affects the mental connection.
 It is hard for most wizards to manipulate my thoughts with such a handicap.’

-‘Could you defend your thoughts if someone tried to steal them?’
+‘Could you defend your thoughts if someone tried to steal from them?’
 Harry asked.

 ‘Of course.’
 She shook her hair down.
-‘Maybe not against the most skilled or very skilled witches, but the allure’s pull gives me a big advantage.’
+‘Maybe not against the most skilled wizards and witches, but the allure’s pull gives me a big advantage.’

 ‘Avoid Albus Dumbledore and Voldemort, and it’ll be fine,’ Salazar said.
 ‘I assume this is the discussion about horcruxes.’

-‘Well if it wasn’t, it’s going to be now, isn’t it, you senile crayon-work?’
+‘Well if it wasn’t, it’s going to be now, isn’t it, you annoying paint-blotch?’
 Harry glowered at the painting.

 ‘So I’m right either way, then.’
 A smug smile spread over Salazar’s face.